Wildhoney/ngDroplet/README.md

 * `allowedExtensions`: Specifies the extensions permitted to be uploaded;
 * `defineHTTPSuccess`: List of HTTP status codes that denote success;
 * `useParser`: Configure a custom function for parsing the responses;
+* `maximumValidFiles`: Defines how many valid files are permitted at once;

 ### Custom Parser Function